-We are a biopharmaceutical company focused on improving the lives of patients with genomically defined diseases driven by abnormal kinase activation.
-Our approach is to systematically and reproducibly identify kinases that are drivers of diseases in genomically defined patient populations and to craft drug candidates that may provide significant and durable clinical responses for patients without adequate treatment options.
+We are a biopharmaceutical company focused on developing potentially transformational medicines to improve the lives of patients with genomically defined cancers and rare diseases.
+Our approach is to leverage our novel target discovery engine to systematically and reproducibly identify kinases that are drivers of diseases in genomically defined patient populations and to craft highly selective and potent drug candidates that may provide significant and durable clinical responses for patients without adequate treatment options.
 This integrated biology and chemistry approach enables us to identify, characterize and design drug candidates to inhibit novel kinase targets that have been difficult to selectively inhibit.
 By focusing on diseases in genomically defined patient populations, we believe that we will have a more efficient development path with a greater likelihood of success.
-Leveraging our novel target discovery engine, we have developed a robust small molecule drug pipeline in cancer and a rare genetic disease.

-Our most advanced drug candidates are BLU-285, BLU-554 and BLU-667.
-BLU-285 is an orally available, potent and highly selective inhibitor that targets KIT, including Exon 17 mutations, and targets PDGFR α , including the D842V mutation.
+Our most advanced drug candidates are avapritinib, BLU-554 and BLU-667.
+Our lead drug candidate, avapritinib, is an orally available, potent and highly selective inhibitor that targets KIT and PDGFRα mutations.
 These mutations abnormally activate receptor tyrosine kinases that are drivers of cancer and proliferative disorders, including gastrointestinal stromal tumors, or GIST, and systemic mastocytosis, or SM.
-We are currently evaluating BLU-285 in an ongoing Phase 1 clinical trial for defined subsets of patients with GIST and an ongoing Phase 1 clinical trial for advanced SM.
 GIST is a rare disease that is a sarcoma, or tumor of bone or connective tissue, of the gastrointestinal tract, or GI tract, and SM is a rare disorder that causes an overproduction of mast cells and the accumulation of mast cells in the bone marrow and other organs, which can lead to a wide range of debilitating symptoms and organ dysfunction and failure.
-We reported updated data from our Phase 1 clinical trial for GIST at the 2017 ASCO Annual Meeting in Chicago, IL on June 5, 2017, and we plan to report additional updated data from this clinical trial at the Connective Tissue Oncology Society 2017 Annual Meeting in Maui, Hawaii on November 10, 2017.
-We currently expect to complete enrollment of the PDGFR α D842V expansion cohort for this clinical trial by the middle of 2018, and we plan to initiate a global, randomized Phase 3 clinical trial for BLU-285 compared to regorafenib in third-line GIST in the first half of 2018.
-We plan to report updated data from our Phase 1 clinical trial by the middle of 2017.
+We are currently evaluating avapritinib in an ongoing Phase 1 clinical trial for defined subsets of patients with GIST, which we refer to as our NAVIGATOR trial, and an ongoing Phase 1 clinical trial for advanced SM, which we refer to as our EXPLORER trial.
+We plan to initiate a global, randomized Phase 3 clinical trial for avapritinib compared to regorafenib in third-line GIST in the second quarter of 2018, which we refer to as our VOYAGER trial.
+In addition, we anticipate initiating a registration-enabling Phase 2 clinical trial of avapritinib in patients with advanced SM by the middle of 2018, which we refer to as our PATHFINDER trial, and a registration-enabling Phase 2 clinical trial of avapritinib in patients with indolent SM and smoldering SM by the end of 2018, which we refer to as our PIONEER trial.

 BLU-554 is an orally available, potent and highly selective inhibitor that targets FGFR4, a kinase that is aberrantly activated in a defined subset of patients with hepatocellular carcinoma, or HCC, the most common type of liver cancer.
 We are currently evaluating BLU-554 in an ongoing Phase 1 clinical trial in patients with advanced HCC.
-We reported updated data from our Phase 1 clinical trial for advanced HCC at the ESMO 2017 Congress in Madrid, Spain on September 10, 2017.
-We plan to initiate an additional cohort in this clinical trial in the first quarter of 2018 to evaluate BLU-554 in tyrosine kinase inhibitor-naïve patients with FGFR4-driven HCC, and we also plan to explore opportunities to conduct a clinical trial to evaluate BLU-554 in combination with an immune checkpoint inhibitor.

-BLU-667 targets RET, a receptor tyrosine kinase that is abnormally activated by mutations or translocations, and RET resistant mutants that we predict will arise from treatment with first generation therapies.
-RET is a driver of disease in non-small cell lung cancer, or NSCLC, and cancers of the thyroid, including medullary thyroid carcinoma, or MTC, and our research suggests that RET may be a driver of disease in subsets of colon cancer, breast cancer and other cancers.
-In March 2017, we dosed the first patient in our Phase 1 clinical trial for BLU-667 in patients with NSCLC, MTC and other advanced solid tumors, and enrollment is ongoing.
-We plan to report preliminary data from our Phase 1 clinical trial for RET in the first half of 2018.
+BLU-667 targets RET, a receptor tyrosine kinase that is abnormally activated by mutations or translocations, and RET resistance mutations that we predict will arise from treatment with first generation therapies.
+RET drives disease in subsets of patients with non-small cell lung cancer, or NSCLC, and cancers of the thyroid, including medullary thyroid carcinoma, or MTC, and papillary thyroid cancer, and our research suggests that RET may drive disease in subsets of patients with colon cancer, breast cancer and other cancers.
+We are currently evaluating BLU-667 in an ongoing Phase 1 clinical trial in patients with RET altered NSCLC, MTC and other advanced solid tumors, which we refer to as our ARROW trial.